fstark/blog/content/blog/wozdle-ux/wozdle-ux.md

 {% blogimage "img/apple2-text-screen.png", "The upside is that you can use the grid that came page 16 of the original Apple2 manual" %}

-We want, at any point in time, the display to contain *at least*:
+As my constraint is a wozdle as close as possible to the original, at any point in time the display needs to contain *at least*:

-* An indication of the game progress (how many guesses did you made)
+* An indication of the game progress (how many guesses did you made?)

-* The history of the previous guesses (total number of allowed guesses is 6)
+* The history of the previous guesses (the total number of allowed guesses is 6)

 * The responses for each of those guesses (which characters were properly placed, which we not properly placed, which are not in the target word)